5 CV Mistakes and How to Avoid Them

 CV Mistakes

-Knowing how to properly format your CV will go a long way to reduce your CV mistakes, increase your call for interviews, and get you hired faster.
+Knowing how to format your CV will help reduce your CV mistakes, increase your chances for interviews, and get you hired faster.

-Even experienced job seekers with decades of work experience still face this challenge of presenting their extensive experience well.
+Even experienced job seekers with decades of work experience still face the challenge of presenting their accomplishments.

-This Sobiaonline series on CV and Cover Letters intends to unveil some of the 5 common CV mistakes you can avoid when you are writing your next CV.
+This Sobiaonline career advice on CV and Cover Letters intends to unveil some of the 5 common CV mistakes you can avoid when you are writing your next CV.

-CV mistakes #1: You Have Failed to Identify the Problem to be Addressed
+CV mistakes #2: You Have Failed to identify the Problem to be addressed

-Did you remember the problem statement struggles during your academic research in the University?
+Do you remember the problem statement struggles during your academic research at the University?

 The good news is that you can apply the same trick to your CV Upgrade.